slatedocs/slate/source/index.md

 `$ npm install augur.js`

 To use the Augur API, augur.js needs to connect to an Ethereum node.
-By default, augur.js will look for a localhost Ethereum node listening on port 8545.
-To change this, just call pass your RPC connection info to `Augur.connect`.
+By default, augur.js will look for a local Ethereum node listening on localhost port 8545.
+To change this, just call pass your RPC connection info to `augur.connect`.

+<aside class="notice"><code>augur.connect</code> also accepts a second argument specifying the path to geth's IPC (inter-process communication) file.
+IPC creates a persistent connection using a Unix domain socket (or a named pipe on Windows).
+It is significantly faster than HTTP RPC, but requires access to the filesystem, so it cannot be used from the browser.</aside>